 Turn Your Excess “Stuff” into Retirement Funding

 Ready to downsize?
 If so, you’re not alone.
 Four in ten retirees move each year, and more than half move to a smaller home.
-Many adults also choose to move into a retirement community near friends, family or an area they enjoy.
+Many adults also choose to move into an independent living retirement community near friends, family or an area they enjoy.

 Downsizing means more than just moving to a smaller home, however.
 Before you can move you need to deal with all the stuff you’ve accumulated over the years.
 The average American home contains more than 300,000 items.
 That’s a lot to dig through when you’re downsizing, but it comes with some benefits – you can liquidate a lot of that to enhance your retirement funding.

 In addition to making extra money for your retirement by selling unwanted items, there are many reasons people decide to downsize as they move into retirement:

 - To save time cleaning and organizing in the future

 - To save money on storage, maintenance and repair